felikemath/research_projects/project3.md

 ## <a name="_results"></a>Results - Recorded Video Clip of Demo of the game
 Here is an example of video clip of a game using 4 balls of different relative mass of 1.0, 1.0, 2.0 and 4.0.
+Please click the Replay button to view the video.

 <p align="center">
 <video width="760" height="760" controls>